 Our Panel Physicians will guide you through the process of your Immigration Medical Exam from start to finish.

 Immigration, Refugees and Citizenship Canada will provide you with instructions on when to get your medical exam done.
 Once you receive the instructions, follow the steps below.
-If you are getting an upfront medical exam, please contact us anytime.
+If you don’t follow these instructions, the Government of Canada may refuse your application.

 You book an appointment at our clinic.